Quick Start

 Things to note:

-will only work in local development, to make it work in production/live environments, you will have to use your actualAPP_URL
+$APP_URLwill only work in local development, to make it work in production/live environments, you will have to use your actualAPP_URLvalue.

 Another probable cause of an invalid environment property file.